SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Type.md

 To hold the correct length, the number of parameters on which the length will be calculated must be defined in the LENGTH parameter.

 > [!NOTE]
-> The maximimum byte length of this parameter is 4 bytes.
+> The maximimum byte length for this parameter is 4 bytes.

 ### matrix